openplans/transit_tiles/README.md

 # I want transit tiles for my map!
 What do I do?
 You can do one of two things:

 1. Download the tiles for the city you want.
-Tiles are stored in the [MBTiles](http://mapbox.com/mbtiles-spec/) format and can be served via [MapBox.com](http://mapbox.com/) or your own version of [TileStream](https://github.com/mapbox/tilestream). **The MBTiles are listed below for each city.**
+Tiles are stored in the [MBTiles](http://mapbox.com/mbtiles-spec/) format and can be served via [MapBox.com](http://mapbox.com/) or your own version of [TileStream](https://github.com/mapbox/tilestream). **The MBTiles are listed below for each city (currently just Chicago).**
 2. Use the assets on this site to customize and generate your own tiles.